mengning/DevStar/README.md

 ## License Agreement

+* FREE USE - Only one instance is allowed, and the number of users is limited to less than 50, excluding technical support services.
-The standalone version of DevStar Studio can be deployed for free, while deployment based on Kubernetes in a cloud-native environment requires commercial authorization (we are actively seeking agents; please contact contact@mengning.com.cn).
+* The standalone version of DevStar Studio can be deployed for free, while deployment based on Kubernetes in a cloud-native environment requires commercial authorization .
 It is especially noted that both the standalone version and the Kubernetes cloud-native deployment have the same features, but the standalone version is limited in capacity and scalability.